RAC Modern Slavery Statement

 As a first step in any purchasing process, RAC colleagues are required to undertake due diligence on any new supplier.
 Similarly, due diligence must be repeated annually or on significant relationship change for our material and key suppliers, and on contract renewal for all existing supplier relationships.
 Our internal due diligence checklist makes specific reference to considering the risks of modern slavery and human trafficking within the supplier relationship/supply chain.
 Any risks identified in the due diligence process (including any potential modern slavery risks) are then assessed by key stakeholders.

-We have robust contract sign off processes which must be followed each time we enter into or renew contracts, and a policy driven process for the annual review of our material and key supplier relationships.
-Both processes require steps to be undertaken and documented to consider, flag and ensure rectification of any risks associated with modern slavery and human trafficking.
-These processes provide assurance to our executive committee that appropriate due diligence has been undertaken, all risks have been considered, and appropriate contractual provisions reflecting those risks are in place.
+We have robust contract sign off processes which must be followed each time we enter into, or renew, contracts and a policy driven process for the annual review of our material and key supplier relationships.
+Both processes require steps to be undertaken and documented to consider, flag and appropriately deal with any risks associated with modern slavery and human trafficking.
+These processes provide assurance to our executive committee that appropriate due diligence has been undertaken, all risks have been considered, and appropriate actions regarding those risks have been taken.

 As a minimum, every contract should require third parties to comply with all applicable laws.
 Our standard form contracts contain robust contractual terms to meet the requirements of the Modern Slavery Act, including controls to prevent slavery and human trafficking and an obligation to notify RAC immediately if a supplier becomes aware of any modern slavery within their supply chain.